-Based on his hybridisation experiments, mendal proposed the laws of inheritance.
+Based on his hybridisation experiments, mendel proposed the laws of inheritance.

-1. Law of dominance - This law states that when two alternative forms of a trait or character (genes or alleles) are present in as organism, only one facter expresses itself in F, progery and is called dominant while the other that remains masked is called recessive.
+1. Law of dominance - This law states that when two alternative forms of a trait or character (genes or alleles) are present in an organism, only one facter expresses itself in F, progeny and is called dominant while the other that remains masked is called recessive.